ecovillage/wp_event/README.md

       }
     ]

+and change corresponding data (identified by the UUID) in the wordpress instance.

+### sync_referees

+Consumes a JSON file with referee information like this

+    [
+      {
+        "uuid": "1a3b-1234-abcd-defa",
+        "name": "Hannah Barber",
+      },
+      {
+        "uuid": "a123-a234-abcd-def1",
+        "name": "Josh Conceptual",
+      }
+    ]

+and change corresponding data (identified by the UUID) in the wordpress instance.

-### Import data from legacy database
+### Import data from legacy databases

-As long as you can export your data from the legacy database into json format (as given above), you'll be fine.
+As long as you can export your data from the legacy database into the json format (as given above), you'll be fine.
 If you have problems in doing so, feel free to contact us.

-For Sieben Linden legacy data, export of it is shipped within this gem (with most code residing in `lib/wp_event/couch_import` and `exe/legacy`).
+For Sieben Linden legacy data, export functionality of it is shipped within this gem (with most code residing in `lib/wp_event/couch_import` and `exe/legacy`).

+The generated JSON files can then be used to update the data found in the wordpress installation.

 ## Wordpress setup